victorcosta/TodolistBackend/README.md

 # TodoList Backend

-Essa é a o backend de uma aplicação MERN (MongoDB, Express, React, Node.js) de um TodoList
+This is the backend of a MERN (MongoDB, Express, React, Node.js) TodoList application.

-### Tecnologias utilizadas
+### Technologies used

 - NodeJs
 - MongoDB